| Find out more

 The mission of the Ludwig Lausanne branch is to reveal the key cellular protagonists in the tumor microenvironment, decipher how the immune system interacts with tumors, and unveil how this can be dysregulated.
 Inspired by these critical insights, the Branch seeks to develop impactful therapies for cancer patients.

-To this end, the Branch developed an innovative research structure, the “Human Integrated Tumor Immunology Discovery Engine” (Hi-TIDe), founded and directed by Pr George Coukos, director of the Ludwig Lausanne Branch.
-Its mission is to understand how T cells recognize tumors and how tumors render them dysfunctional to then leverage such knowledge to create adoptive T cell therapies through systems engineering.
+To this end, under the leadership of its director, Pr George Coukos, it developed an innovative research structure, the “Human Integrated Tumor Immunology Discovery Engine” (Hi-TIDe).
+The Hi-TIDe's mission is to understand how T cells recognize tumors and how tumors render them dysfunctional to then leverage such knowledge to create adoptive T cell therapies through systems engineering.
 These approaches could profoundly improve the efficacy of current T cell therapies for numerous types of cancers.

 The Hi-TIDE is part of the Center of excellence in cell therapy, a partnership between the CHUV, UNIL and the Ludwig Institute that provides the environment to transfer novel technologies to patients.